isomerpages/csc-knowledge/_ethos-issue-01/Successful Ageing – A Review of Singapore’s Policy Approaches.md

 <li id="num5">The Eldercare Masterplan (2001-2005), spearheaded by the Ministry for Community, Youth and Sports, was a result of a broad-based review of elder care programmes and services conducted between June 1999 and July 2000.</li>

-<li id="num6">Ministry of Health, “MediFund was established with an initial capital of S$200 million and capital injections will be made when budget surpluses are available,” <a href="http://www.moh.gov.sg/corp/financing/index.do">http://www.moh.gov.sg/corp/financing/index.do</a></li>
+<li id="num6">Ministry of Health, “MediFund was established with an initial capital of S$200 million and capital injections will be made when budget surpluses are available,” <a target="_blank" href="http://www.moh.gov.sg/corp/financing/index.do">http://www.moh.gov.sg/corp/financing/index.do</a></li>

 <li id="num7">Future of Retirement: Insights for Singapore (London, UK: HSBC, 2006).
 The report was authored by the Oxford Institute of Ageing under the directorship of Dr Sarah Harper.</li>